parkjunkil/MOFFUSION/README.md

 Note that the notebooks will automatically save the generated shapes in the `./samples` folder.
 For example, if you run `demo_topo.ipynb`, the generated outputs will be saved in `./samples/Demo_topo`.
+To utilized the generated structures for other purposes (e.g., molecular simulations), please perform an additional structure optimization process.